 As long as you’re happy with the fact you’re likely to be sharing the hotel with a conference or wedding party, this would be a great choice for a weekend cycling the lanes of the Surrey Hills.

-- - A four-star, listed 17th Century hotel at the foot of Box Hill.
+- Burford Bridge Hotel is a four-star, listed 17th Century hotel at the foot of Box Hill.
 It has been refurbished with a palette of soft neutral colours spiced up by stronger blues and greys, button back detailing, stripes and tartans.

 - - Extensive lawns at the back of the hotel with Box Hill towering above.